 Millions of people each year lose access to the health insurance they were offered through an employer (group health insurance coverage) due to a job change, divorce, job loss or other reason.
-Fortunately, many people are able to continue their group coverage, at least temporarily, through a continuation of coverage program.
+Many people are able to continue their group coverage, temporarily, through a continuation coverage program.
+Yet another option may be a special enrollment into other group health coverage of a spouse or parent, for example.

+With the implementation of the ACA, those facing a loss of coverage also have another option.
+This option allows a person, in most cases, to enroll in individual coverage through the marketplace or individual plans in the broader insurance market.
 Most people who are able to continue their group health insurance benefits are eligible to do so according to federal law called the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).
 However, COBRA does not apply to all employers, so many states have developed other continuation-of-coverage options for people who are not covered by COBRA.
-Also, many people leaving group insurance to buy individual health insurance privately have portability benefits required by another federal law.
+Also, many people leaving group insurance to buy individual health insurance privately have portability benefits required by HIPAA, another federal law.

 How long an individual can receive COBRA benefits depends on who is receiving the benefit and what qualifying event is involved.
 Employees, dependent children and dependent spouses can continue coverage for 18 months when the qualifying event is job termination or a reduction of work hours.
 Children and spouses can continue coverage for up to 36 months if a covered employee becomes eligible for Medicare or dies, if there is a divorce or legal separation, or if the child loses dependent status.